 - We are working with local and state governmental officials on direct policy solutions for our community.

-We are partnering with several businesses, community organizations and faith groups on the #GSOAgainstRacism campaign.
+In summer 2020, we partnered with several businesses, community organizations and faith groups on the #GSOAgainstRacism campaign.
 We cannot stand by silently while, across our country and right here at home, people continue to be targeted and endangered based on their skin color.

 One City, One Film